Before the Devil Knows You're Dead: Reception

-Rotten Tomatoes, a review aggregator, reports that 88% of 180 surveyed critics gave the film a positive review; the average rating is 7.7/10.
+Rotten Tomatoes, a review aggregator, reports that 89% of 179 surveyed critics gave the film a positive review; the average rating is 7.8/10.
 The website’s critical consensus reads: "A tense and effective thriller, Before the Devil Knows You're Dead marks a triumphant return to form for director Sidney Lumet."
-On Metacritic, the film has a weighted average score of 85 out of 100, based on 37 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 86 out of 100, based on 37 critics, indicating "universal acclaim".

 Time magazine's Richard Schickel named the movie one of the top 10 films of 2007, ranking it at #3, saying, "At one level the movie is a wonderfully intricate exploration of family dysfunction.
 At another, it's a coolly controlled examination of increasingly insane criminal ineptitude.
 Either way you look at it, this is a hypnotizing film from one of our great masters."
-Roger Ebert gave the film four out of four stars, calling it "superb" and its director, Sidney Lumet, a "living treasure."
+Roger Ebert gave the film four stars out of four, calling it "superb" and its director, Sidney Lumet, a "living treasure."